nimisha-3433/CliniSim/README.md

 - We created the repository to begin work on the project.

 ### **Jan 15, 2025** - Initial User Interface Update
-- The first update to the user interface was implemented, marking the start of our design phase.
+- The first update to the user interface was implemented.

 ### **Jan 18, 2025** - Transparency Effects Added
-- Transparency effects were incorporated into both the user interface and the chatbot for a modern look.
+- We implemented transparency effects into the user interface and the chatbot for a modern design.

 ### **Jan 19, 2025** - Chatbox Animations Added
-- Animated effects were introduced to the chatbox, enhancing the interaction experience.
+- Animated effects were added to the chatbox.

 ### **Feb 6, 2025** - Final Chatbot Update
-- The chatbot reached its final iteration with various improvements and optimizations.
+- The chatbot reached its final update and improvement.

 ### **Mar 5, 2025** - Complete UI Rework
-- A complete rework of the user interface was undertaken to improve functionality and user experience.
+- We did a complete rework of the user interface to improve functionality.

 ### **Mar 6, 2025** - 3D Model for the Patient
-- A 3D model for the patient was designed to add a visual representation and improve the overall experience.
+- We added a 3D model for the patient to improve the user experience.

 ---